eksotama/enkata/README.md

 # Enkata is:

-a free messaging app that combines chat & messaging services into one application.
+A free messaging app that combines chat & messaging services into one application.
 Enkata currently supports Slack, Wire, WhatsApp, WeChat, HipChat, Facebook Messenger, Telegram, Google Hangouts, Skype and many more.
 Instead using Electron, I prefer to using [Chromium Embedded Framework (CEF)](https://bitbucket.org/chromiumembedded/cef) and dotNet Framework [CEFSharp](https://github.com/cefsharp/CefSharp).
 Currently only available for Windows both of 32bit and 64bit version.